malcolmstill/zware/README.md

 - Embed WebAssembly programs in other zig programs
 - Be fast enough to be useful
-- Implement WASI

 ## Status

 - The project is very much alpha quality
 - WebAssembly 2.0 supported (apart from the vector / SIMD support which is WIP)
-- The WebAssembly official testsuite passes and zware includes a fuzzer
+- The WebAssembly official testsuite passes (not including SIMD tests)
+- Partial WASI support

 ## Running the testsuite